dyne/Zenroom/README.md

 or

-Visit the [product website](http://zenroom.org/) for a friendly introduction to the love we put in craftmanship.
+Visit the [product website](http://zenroom.org/) for a friendly introduction to the love we put in craftsmanship.